noedigcode/konfyt-docs/intro.rst

 Ports and Buses
 ===============

 Konfyt uses ports and buses to receive and send audio and MIDI.
 A bus is actually just an audio output port.
 Each port and bus directly relates to a JACK port and can be connected to other JACK ports (i.e. other applications or hardware input/output).

-Any connections specified within Konfyt are persistently maintained, even after other applications restart, hardware is reconnected or when disconnects are attempted from outside Konfyt.
+Any port connections specified within Konfyt are persistently maintained, even after other applications restart, hardware is reconnected or when disconnects are attempted from outside Konfyt.

 MIDI Input Ports
 ----------------